ibmresilient/resilient-community-apps/fn_pulsedive/README.md

 * Failures will show up as errors and may contain python trace statements.

 ### Timeouts
-Pulesdive Search often takes a longer time to execute.
+Pulsedive Search may take a long time to execute.
 In the case that the function times out, you can edit the timeout setting in `app.config`.
-If the timeout setting is not there already, go to `app.config` and add the following to increase the timeout setting to 60 seconds:
+If the timeout setting is not there, go to `app.config` and add the following to increase the timeout setting to 60 seconds.
+For example:
 ```
 [integrations]
 timeout=60